danbernier/zombie_scout/README.md

 This is so alpha, it's almost omega.

-The code is being extracted from a one-off script I used to run, and basically re-written at the same time.
-It's changing from a rake task to a Thor app, and when I'm done, it should work on *any* ruby codebase, not just a rails app.
+The code is being extracted from a one-off script I used to run, and basically re-written at the same time. ~~It's changing from a rake task to a Thor app~~ (that's done), and ~~it should work on *any* ruby codebase, not just a rails app~~ (that's done, too).

 It's undocumented.
 (TODO write some docs.)

-It's not exactly well-spec'd, but that one-off script has found many dead methods in a real code base.
+~~It's not exactly well-spec'd~~ (it's spec'd ok now), but that one-off script has found many dead methods in a real code base.
 But like I said, I'm basically re-writing it.

 Long story short, don't bet your bonus on this just yet.